-For those just starting out on their MBA journey though, the world of consulting can seem daunting.
+For those just starting out on their MBA journey, the world of consulting can seem daunting.
 Entering it requires downing a stress cocktail of case interview prep, networking, and extracurriculars.

-BusinessBecause caught up with the big three to find out what they’re looking for from MBA hires this year, and how you can stand out.
+BusinessBecause caught up with top MBA recruiters at each of the Big Three to find out what they’re looking for from their MBA hires, and how you can stand out from the crowd.

 Brian Rolfes, partner, global recruiting, McKinsey & Company

 No matter where you come from, McKinsey looks for the same qualities in all its candidates.
 It boils down to three qualities, Brian explains.